leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   - Every request will be inspected by middleware and it will decide whether the request should be processed or rejected.
   - If the request is rejected by middleware, API sends response with status code [HTTP 429](https://tools.ietf.org/html/rfc6585#section-4).

-In this post, we will be discussing more about API level Rate limiting.
+In this post, we will be discussing more about API level Rate limiting using GoLang.

 ## API level Rate Limiting
-  Lets understand API level Rate Limiting by implementing simple Rate Limiter which accepts one request per sec as middleware on an API end point.
+  Let's understand API level Rate Limiting by implementing simple Rate Limiter which accepts one request per sec as middleware on an API end point.
-  {% highlight golang %}
+  {% highlight golang linenos %}
   // main.go
   package main
   import (